 What all this basically means is that, if the pH of your blood is acidic, blood flow and therefore oxygen delivery could become restricted.
 So, by restoring normal pH, a magnetic field might be able to improve circulation.

-In fact, it has been recorded that, in some cases of extremely poor circulation, a 300% increase in blood flow has occurred within minutes of applying a magnetic field.
+In fact, in some cases of extremely poor circulation, it's been recorded that a 300% increase in blood flow has occurred within minutes of applying a magnetic field.

 So, if magnetic therapy can increase the blood flow to the scalp, it's easy to see how this might then help with hair regrowth.